 MetaTutor: An ITS about the Human Circulatory System

 Interface.
-To examine how PAs scaffold learners’ self-regulation during learning, this study used MetaTutor as the ITS for this experimental study (see Azevedo et al;, 2022 for details).
+To examine how PAs scaffold learners’ self-regulation during learning, this study used MetaTutor as the ITS for this experimental study (see Azevedo et al, 2022 for details).
 MetaTutor, a hypermedia-based ITS, was designed to teach participants about the circulatory system.
 To do so, MetaTutor used 47 content pages of instructional text and diagrams with four embedded PAs to prompt participants to engage in SRL strategies.
 MetaTutor was designed to support SRL strategy use through several features including: (1) a table of contents to afford participants the opportunity to select the most appropriate pages relevant to their learning goals and subgoals; (2) a progress bar and a timer to allow participants to monitor progress toward learning goals; (3) text and diagrams to afford participants the opportunity to acquire knowledge and coordinate information; (4) an SRL palette to offer participants the opportunity to identify and select SRL strategies while exploring instructional content; and (5) one of four PAs to interact with participants depending on the triggered production rules, each supporting a specific component of SRL.

 Pedagogical Agents.
 PAs within MetaTutor were designed to verbally prompt participants to engage in SRL strategies based off production rules and provide feedback on learners’ success in using the strategy.
 Specifically, a strategy was prompted based on time thresholds and behavioral conditions.
 Each PA was developed to represent four different SRL functions – guide participants through the system, engage in planning, monitor their progress, and use learning strategies.
 Gavin the Guide helps students to navigate through the system by highlighting tools and orienting the students about the task.
 Pam the Planner supports participants in setting appropriate sub-goals (PLAN), activating their prior knowledge (PKA), and coordinating sub-goals.
 Mary the Monitor helps participants monitor their progress toward their subgoals (MPTGs), deploy content evaluations (CEs), engage in judgments of learning (JOLs), and report feelings of knowing (FOKs).
-Sam the Strategizer helps participants summarizing (SUMM) and taking notes (TN), and making inferences (INF).
+Sam the Strategizer helps participants summarizing (SUMM) and taking notes (TN), and making inferences (INF; see Azevedo & Dever, 2022 for details).
 Log-file data were collected for each participant to identify how participants interacted with the MetaTutor environment.
 These data captured which SRL strategy was used, the time at which the strategy was initiated, and who the initiator of the strategy was – either prompted by the PAs or self-initiated by the participant.

 Experimental Procedure